jonashackt/crossplane-eks-cluster/README.md

 Tests can be found in the exact reflective order as in `apis` under `tests/compositions`.

+> Even if we don't create actual AWS resources, we need to configure them in GitHub Actions.

 # Building a Configuration Package as OCI container